YO!! WHAT IS UP!!!!

 My wife and I…

-Well, my wife gave birth to our first daughter in April.
+She did the hard part (understatement) gave birth to our first daughter in April.

 You can track the silence directly to the minute she was born.